mpv-player/mpv/DOCS/contribute.md

   project leader.
 - Seasoned project members are allowed to revert commits that broke the build, or broke basic functionality in a catastrophic way, and the developer who broke it is unavailable.
-(Depending on severity.)
+(Depending on the severity.)
 - Adhere to the CoC.
 - The project leader is not bound by these rules.